DeepProcess: Supporting business process execution using a MANN-based recommender system: Introduction

+\textbf{Contributions:} We propose a novel neural network architecture, namely\emph{Write–Protected Dual Controller Memory–Augmented Neural Network(DCw-MANN)}, for building a Process-Aware Recommender System, where we introduce several modifications to the existing Differential Neural Computer(DNC) architecture: (i) \emph{separating the encoding phase and decoding phase, resulting in dual controllers, one for each phase}; (ii) \emph{implementing a write-protected policy for memory during the decoding phase}.
+We evaluate the effectiveness of our approach on three world datasets for the task of \emph{generating suffix recommendations} that lead to optimal outcomes.

-The paper is organized as follows.
-Section~\ref{sec:Related-Work} discusses related work, followed by background on which the method in this paper is built (Section~\ref{sec:Preliminaries}).
-Section~\ref{sec:Methods} presents the methods employed in this paper.
-Implementation details and experimental results are reported in Section~\ref{sec:Evaluation}, in which we (i) compare the proposed method against the state-of-the-art in \cite{tax2017predictive} on several public datasets, and (ii) presents results on new large datasets.
-Finally, Section~\ref{sec:Conclusions} discusses the findings, concludes the paper and outlines future work.
+The paper is organized as follows: In Section~\ref{sec:Preliminaries}, we provide the necessary background on Process Analytics and Deep Learning techniques upon which our proposed method is built.
+In Section~\ref{sec:Methods}, we explain the technical workings of our Process-Aware Recommender System, designed to tackle a number of prescriptive process analytics tasks.
+Implementation details and experimental results are reported in Section~\ref{sec:Evaluation}.
+Finally, Section~\ref{sec:Related-Work} discusses related work, followed by Section~\ref{sec:Conclusions} which concludes the paper and outlines future work.